 About Kenneth D. Ward

 Kenneth D. Ward, PhD is Professor and Director of the Division of Social and Behavioral Sciences.
 He also serves as Adjunct Professor of Preventive Medicine at the University of Tennessee College of Medicine, and Intervention Director of the Syrian Center for Tobacco Studies.
 Trained as a clinical health psychologist, Dr. Ward's research focuses on community-, healthcare system-, and population-level approaches to reduce the burden of tobacco use.
-He is especially interested in improving methods to help smokers quit and is a Certified Tobacco Treatment Specialist.
+He is especially interested in improving methods to help smokers quit and holds a National Certificate in Tobacco Treatment Practice.
 Other interests include behavioral and community approaches to improve chronic conditions such as such as cardiovascular disease, osteoporosis, and obesity.

 Dr. Ward is a fellow of the Academy of Behavioral Medicine Research, American Academy of Health Behavior, and the Society of Behavioral Medicine, and was recently a Fulbright Scholar at the Royal College of Surgeons in Ireland.
 At the University of Memphis, he is the recipient of the Faudree Professorship and the Willard R. Sparks Eminent Faculty Award.

 Current research projects include: (1) Epidemiology, prevention, and treatment of

 waterpipe ("hookah") and cigarette smoking in the U.S. and Middle East; (2) improving

 delivery of lung cancer treatment services, including smoking cessation (with Baptist